 There are many of these types of cheese!
 Think Mascarpone, Quark, Creme Fraiche, or Farmer's Cheese.
 Most of these spreadable cheeses have no salt added at all, so are a great option.
 Depending on your region of the country (and world), you are likely to see different ones.
 I've listed a few here, but be sure to check out any you can find that are spreadable or come in tubs.
 Cream cheese is usually not included in this, as it tends to have more sodium in it and not much protein or calcium.
 But it never hurts to look!

 Every store and city is going to have different cheeses stocked, so keep in mind that this is just a place to start when looking for cheeses!

 Other Cheeses Are Still Fine Too!

 This is not to say don’t give your kids all kinds of cheeses!
 My daughter loves cheddar and feta cheeses, and those are definitely on the higher end of sodium amounts.
 We still serve them, we just don’t serve them as often as we might if their sodium amount was lower.
-So do your best to mind the sodium amounts, but it’s okay if they have the occasional thing that is saltier than recommended, we just don’t want it to be a daily occurence!
+So do your best to mind the sodium amounts, but it’s okay if they have the occasional food that is saltier than recommended, we just don’t want it to be a daily occurence!